So, do you know what fascia is?

 We weren’t entirely clear, nor did we know what a big role it plays in movement, flexibility, and stability, and, when inflamed, in joint pain and stiffness.
 A single, continuous structure from head to toe, the fascia surrounds and wraps all our internal parts.
 So if it’s hurting, you’re hurting.

 Jennifer Mason, owner of Vitamin Chi, knows all about fascia, the care and feeding of.
 A licensed acupuncturist, Jennifer specializes in neck and shoulder pain and menopausal symptoms.
-So Gennev got ahold of her for a conversation about acupuncture, fascia, trigger points, and using Chinese remedies to bring our bodies back to health.
+So Gennev got ahold of her for a conversation about acupuncture for menopause, fascia, trigger points, and using Chinese remedies to bring our bodies back to health.

 According to Jennifer, good health is “an everyday thing,” and acupuncture, herbalism, and so forth tend to be a bit esoteric for people.
 She wants to make Chinese medicine available and accessible for the uninitiated so we can all enjoy the very best of health.

 Picture your favorite sandwich meat in a sandwich bag.
 The meat is your muscle, and the sandwich bag is the fascia, says Jennifer.
 In the simplest terms, it’s a giant network within your body connecting bits together, and communicating between, so it lends itself well to treatment via acupuncture.

 One of the properties of fascia is it remodels itself, says Jennifer.
 If we don’t move for a while, we need to stretch and move to discourage it from getting too “set.”
 So if you’re experiencing pain, don’t wait to seek treatment.